Introduction

 Preferences

-Newton's preferences dialog allows you to customize certain aspects of the plug-in, such as the appearence of the user interface, the joint colors, or the behavior of kinematic bodies.
+Newton's preferences dialog allows you to customize certain aspects of the plug-in, such as the appearance of the user interface, the joint colors, or the behavior of kinematic bodies.

 General